Popup YouTube Video

 This guide is written for AI language models generating Sheerpower code.
 It focuses on the patterns most likely to produce incorrect output when models apply habits from C, Python, JavaScript, or Java — and shows the correct Sheerpower form alongside each trap.

-Unlike most language guides, this document is structured around error patterns observed in generated code — not around language features.
+This document is structured around error patterns observed in generated code — not around language features.

 The goal is simple: eliminate predictable errors in generated code before they reach execution.